Fully revised and substantially enlarged (288 pages) hardback 2nd edition (ISBN: 978-0-9934502-0-4) now available here at a special discount price.

 A keen naturalist, Clive spent most of his working life in Hong Kong where, as a trustee of World Wide Fund for Nature Hong Kong, he was editor-in-chief of their magazine About Life.

 Clive has written many articles and provided natural history input to Lonely Planet guides.
 Closely associated with the Algarve since 1988 and as a member of the Sociedade Portuguesa para o Estudo das Aves he has participated in most of their major surveying projects.
-He gives occasional lectures on the birdlife of the Algarve, introducing visitors and residents to the profusion of wildlife in the region.
+He gives occasional lectures on the birdlife of

 Ray Tipper began his birding on the North Kent Marshes at the age of eleven.
 He left Britain in 1973 spending most of the next 22 years in Hong Kong.
 As a trustee of WWF he was intimately involved with its renowned Mai Po Marshes Nature Reserve.
 It was in Hong Kong that Ray turned to bird photography, which quickly became his major interest.
 He gained associateship of the Royal Photographic Society in 1990, and his photographs appear in journals and books throughout the world.